 Raised bed gardens have no magical immunity to pests and disease, but the accessibility can make it easier to win the battle.
 Your first lines of defense are promoting healthy growth through proper mulching and watering and keeping a lookout for signs of infestation.
 Check under leaves for insect eggs and destroy them before they hatch.
 Bring in some recruits by attracting beneficial insects like lady beetles, lacewings and predatory wasps with companion plants in and around your raised beds.
 Good options include dill, fennel, coriander, Golden Alexanders, yarrow, sunflowers and goldenrods.

-For fast action, you can choose organic products for disease and insect control -- just be sure to look for the OMRI label for organic gardening, like you find on Earth’s Ally products.
-On the insect front, Earth’s Ally Insect Control uses a blend of rosemary, clove and peppermint oils to treat and control spider mites, whiteflies, aphids, thrips, mealy bugs, leaf rollers and scale insects.
-A broad-spectrum fungicide and bactericide, Earth’s Ally Disease Control extracts oils from thyme to treat and control powdery mildew, black spot, botrytis, blight, wilt, blossom end rot, damping off, leaf curl and leaf spot.
+For fast action, you can choose organic products for disease and insect control -- just be sure to look for the OMRI label for organic gardening, like you'll find on many EARTH’S ALLY products.
+On the insect front, EARTH'S ALLY® Insect Control uses a blend of rosemary, clove and peppermint oils to treat and control spider mites, whiteflies, aphids, thrips, mealy bugs, leaf rollers and scale insects.
+A broad-spectrum fungicide and bactericide, EARTH'S ALLY® Disease Control extracts oils from thyme to treat and control powdery mildew, black spot, botrytis, blight, wilt, blossom end rot, damping off, leaf curl and leaf spot.

-Ready to get started?
+Ready to get started with a diy raised garden bed?
 Find more details and videos on raised garden beds from the University of Maine Cooperative Extension Service or your local extension service.